The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 To join an insurance panel or not — that is the question.

-Well, at least one of the many questions a therapist or mental health professional can find themselves asking.
+Well, at least one of the many questions a therapist can find themselves asking.
 Especially at the start of their private practice journey.

 Deciding what payment business model to move forward with can be tough.
 After all, your choice can pretty much decide the path your practice is going to take.
-Whether or not you accept insurance or private pay clients will determine how you get paid, how much money you’ll make, and the types of clients you’ll attract to your practice.
+Whether or not you accept insurance or private pay clients will determine how you get paid.
+This will affect how much money you’ll make, and the types of clients you’ll attract to your practice.

 What payment method does your practice use?
 Do you take insurance, private pay clients only, or both?

-The best decision for you could be quite different from other therapists – depending on your situation, personal/professional goals, location, target market, and more.
+The best decision for you could be quite different from other therapists.
+The answer depends on your situation, personal/professional goals, location, target market, and more.

-There’s no perfect answer that applies to every person because the reasons behind accepting certain methods of payment can be quite nuanced.
-Even so, we can offer you guidance and help you make smart, well-informed decisions regarding this topic.
+There’s no perfect answer that applies to every person.
+The reasons behind accepting certain methods of payment can be quite nuanced.
+Even so, our guidance and help you make smart, well-informed decisions regarding this topic.

-Let’s take a look at both business models - based on private pay clients vs. joining an insurance panel, their pros and cons, and how to decide which is the best fit for your practice.
+Let’s take a look at both business models.
+I'll go over private pay clients vs. joining an insurance panel and heir pros and cons.
+Then how to decide which is the best fit for your practice.

 What Is an Insurance Panel and Should a Therapist Get Credentialed by Insurance?

-An insurance panel — also known as a provider or payer panel — is a group of medical professionals who work with a specific health insurance company.
+An insurance panel is also known as a provider or payer panel.
+It is a group of medical professionals who work with a specific health insurance company.

-By joining a panel, you’ll be agreeing to terms and conditions set by that insurance company who operates that panel.
-This means you’ll be required to follow the rules set by them in order to offer your services to clients that use that insurance coverage.
+By joining a panel, you’ll be agreeing to terms and conditions set by that insurance company operating it.
+This means you’ll be required to follow the rules set by them.
+This is required in order to offer your services to clients that use that insurance coverage.

 Those clients can come to see you for services and treatments without paying any fees up front, or out of pocket.
 Instead, the insurance company will reimburse you.